What future for socio-ecological transformation? Solutions, false solutions and alternatives.

 • Hours : 14h30 – 18h40

-• Location : Auditorium Saint Charles – Université Paul Valéry, 71 rue Henri Serre, Montpellie
+• Location : Auditorium Saint Charles II – Université Paul Valéry, 71 rue Henri Serre, Montpellie

 The MAK’IT Institute for Advanced Studies is delighted to invite you to the seminar organized by Gabriela Merlinsky, current MAK’IT Fellow and Full Professor of Environmental Sociology at the Faculty of Social Sciences, University of Buenos Aires.